mykisscool/video-game-inventory/README.md

 #### Database setup and dependencies

-Create an empty database called `video_game_inventory` and run `composer install`.
+Create an empty database called `video_game_inventory` and run:

+> `npm install`

+> `composer install`

 This will create and seed your database as well as gather all project dependencies.

 Don't forget to sign up for your [Giant Bomb API key](https://auth.giantbomb.com/signup).
 Once you have, run the following test to make sure it's working: